- Common name: Dahlia

 Want to find it at Reveley?
 Look in the vegetable garden, the mulberry tree beds and the long border at end of the main lawn.

 A native of Mexico, this perennial will flower from mid-summer to the first frosts.
-Colours range from deep red and purple through the pinks to white – then there are the yellow and orange varieties ….
-Many Dahlias, as in ‘Rebecca’s World’ pictured above, are bi-coloured.
-The flowers are variously described at cactus, semi cactus, pompom, single, double, decorative, dinner plate, waterlily, anemone, peony, orchid the list goes on.
+Colours range from deep red and purple through the pinks to white – then there are the yellow and orange varieties… Many Dahlias, as in ‘Rebecca’s World’ pictured above, are bi-coloured.
+The flowers are variously described as cactus, semi-cactus, pompom, single, double, decorative, dinner plate, waterlily, anemone, peony, orchid the list goes on.
 Dahlias work well in an herbaceous border, are excellent cut flowers and container plants, the large flowered varieties make striking specimen plants, and are great for the bench at the annual horticultural show.

 In recent years the Dahlia has had a bit of a fashion resurgence, especially as a cut flower.
 To encourage more flowers, pinch out the growing tips when plants reach a height of 40 cm.
 If you want giant blooms restrict the number of flowering stems to three to five per plant.
 Dead head as flowers fade and keep well-watered.